What are the Best Tennis Racquets for Intermediate Players?

 Natural gut strings, as the name implies are really made up of natural animal guts.
 Animal guts have been used as a material to make tennis racquet strings ever since tennis rackets were invented.
 Today, most gut strings are made out of cow's intestine, which contains collages which is able to withstand contracting and stretching.

-Synthetic tennis racquet strings are usually made out of nylon, which often contains a single filament.
+Synthetic strings are usually made out of nylon, which often contains a single filament.
 Synthetic strings usually come in a wide variety of different options, such as colorants, textured coatings, or the addition of Kevlar.

-Polyester tennis racquet strings are incredibly stiff and durable.
+Polyester strings are incredibly stiff and durable.
 They're great for hard hitting players that wish to avoid breaking their strings frequently.
 Polyester string is extensively used in professional tournaments because of their ability to provide increased topspin.

 Best Tennis Racquet For Intermediate Player - The Final Pick

-I chose this model because of its reliability, durability, and affordability.
-Being designed way back in 1996, this racquet continues to be a bestseller despite the release of newer tennis racquets that are said to be better.
+I chose this racquet model because of its reliability, durability, and affordability.
+Being designed way back in 1996, this racquet continues to be a bestseller despite the release of newer racquets that are said to be better.

 Over twenty years of superior customer feedback have proven that the Head Ti S6 is an absolutely wonderful product.
 Having this racket is sure to have set with everything that you'll ever need in order to bring the best out of your game!